COVID Response And Recovery

-- Face coverings are required to be worn outside whenever there is a risk of being within 6 feet of another person who is not of the same household for more than ten minutes.
+- Face coverings are required to be worn outside whenever there is a risk of being within 6 feet of another person who is not of the same household.

 - Children who are under the age of two years and anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance are exempt from this requirement.

 Link to the full public health order HERE.